-5.6 Looked after children, previously looked after children and care leavers
+5.7 Looked after children, previously looked after children and care leavers

-- Tunbury Primary School recognises the common reason for children becoming looked after is as a result of abuse and/or neglect and a previously looked after child also potentially remains vulnerable. - The school has appointed a 'designated teacher' (Stephanie Davies, Assistant Headteacher) who works with local authorities, including the Virtual School Kent (including the virtual school head), to promote the educational achievement of registered pupils who are looked after or who have been previously looked after. - The designated teacher will work with the DSL to ensure appropriate staff have the information they need in relation to a child's looked after legal status, contact arrangements with birth parents or those with parental responsibility, care arrangements and the levels of authority delegated to the carer by the authority looking after them. - Where a child is looked after, the DSL will hold details of the social worker and the name of the virtual school head in the authority that looks after the child. - Where the school believe a child is being cared for as part of a private fostering arrangement (occurs when a child under 16 or 18 if the child is disabled is cared for and lives with an adult who is not a relative for 28 days or more) there is a duty to recognise these arrangements and inform the Local Authority via the Front Door. - Where a child is leaving care, the DSL will hold details of the local authority Personal Advisor appointed to guide and support them and will liaise with them as necessary regarding any issues of concern.
+- Tunbury Primary School recognises the common reason for children becoming looked after is as a result of abuse, neglect and/or exploitation and a previously looked after child also potentially remains vulnerable. - The school has appointed a 'designated teacher' (Stephanie Davies, Deputy Headteacher) who works with local authorities, including the Virtual School Kent (including the virtual school head) and Virtual School Medway to promote the educational achievement of registered pupils who are looked after or who have been previously looked after. - The designated teacher will work with the DSL to ensure appropriate staff have the information they need in relation to a child's looked after legal status, contact arrangements with birth parents or those with parental responsibility, care arrangements and the levels of authority delegated to the carer by the authority looking after them. - Where a child is looked after, the DSL will hold details of the social worker and the name of the virtual school head in the authority that looks after the child. - Where the school believe a child is being cared for as part of a private fostering arrangement (occurs when a child under 16 or 18 if the child is disabled is cared for and lives with an adult who is not a relative for 28 days or more) there is a duty to recognise these arrangements and inform the Local Authority via the Front Door. - Where a child is leaving care, the DSL will hold details of the local authority Personal Advisor appointed to guide and support them and will liaise with them as necessary regarding any issues of concern.

-5.5 Children who are Lesbian, Gay, Bi, or Trans (LGBT)
+5.8 Children who are Lesbian, Gay, Bisexual, or Gender Questioning/Trans (LGBT)

-- The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm, however, Tunbury Primary School recognises that children who are LGBT or are perceived by other children to be LGBT (whether they are or not) can be targeted by other children or others within the wider community. - Tunbury Primary School recognises risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-LGBT is included within our Relationship and Sex Education (RSE) curriculum, and our staff will endeavour to reduce the additional barriers faced and provide a safe space for children to speak out or share any concerns.
+The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm, however, Tunbury Primary School recognises that children who are LGBT or are perceived by other children to be LGBT (whether they are or not) can be targeted by other children or others within the wider community.

+- When supporting a trans or gender questioning child, the school/colleges will consider the broad range of their individual needs, in partnership with the child's parents (other than in the exceptionally rare circumstances where involving parents would constitute a significant risk of harm to the child), including any clinical advice that is available and how to address wider vulnerabilities such as the risk of bullying. - Tunbury Primary School recognises risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
+LGBT education is included within our Relationship and Sex Education curriculum, and our staff will endeavour to reduce the additional barriers faced and provide a safe space that facilitates a culture where children can speak out or share any concerns.

-5.8 Children who are privately fostered
+5.9 Children who are privately fostered